Companies today can spend over $44,000 a year just trying to manage their digital assets.

 5. Bynder

-Bynder is a great alternative to AEM for small, medium, or enterprise companies who already have a CMS.
+Bynder is a great alternative to AEM for small, medium, or enterprise companies that already have a CMS.
 Bynder offers plugins for some of the major CMS platforms, including WordPress and Drupal, so you can easily connect your CMS and DAM system.

-Using this cloud-based system, you can consolidate your assets, organize them in an easily searchable way, and give access to those assets to employees across the globe.
 You can also assign permissions, expiration dates, and brand guidelines to assets and track who is using which assets and how they're being used in your Bynder database.
 This makes it easier and more secure to share digital content with internal and external stakeholders.

 Selecting a DAM System

-Using any of the platforms above, you’ll be able to manage all your content and digital assets in one place.
+Using any of the platforms above, you’ll be able to manage all of your content and digital assets in one place.
 Selecting the right one for your business will depend on the platform’s full range of capabilities and how they align with your needs and goals.